-Grand Rapids Community College recognizes that from time to time employees may require a leave of absence to attend to certain family or medical situations.
-Therefore, and in compliance with the federal Family and Medical Leave Act (FMLA), the College will provide family/medical leave to eligible employees requiring time off.
+Grand Rapids Community College recognizes that from time to time employees may require a leave of absence to tend to certain family or medical situations.
+Therefore, to help employees balance work responsibilities with family and medical needs, and in compliance with the federal Family and Medical Leave Act (FMLA), we provide family and medical leave to eligible employees requiring time off.

 Family and Medical Leave Act

 The Family and Medical Leave Act (FMLA) allows eligible employees to take up to twelve weeks of unpaid leave per year for a serious personal health condition; Incapacity due to pregnancy, prenatal medical care or childbirth; To care for the employee’s newborn child, newly adopted child, newly placed foster child; To care for the employee's spouse, domestic partner, son, daughter, or parent, who has a serious health condition; A qualifying exigency leave for military service; and Military caregiver leave to care for an injured or ill service member or veteran.
 Leave can be taken intermittently, or the employee may work a reduced schedule, when appropriate, to meet the employee's medical necessities.
 FMLA is required for qualifying absences.

 The GRCC FMLA policy provides detailed information regarding procedures and eligibility.

 - Employee FMLA Packet